If you have any old mine

 disappeared.
 After the introduction of electricity and battery powered

-lighting most other flame related ideas were obsolete and relegated to the realm of
+lighting most live flame related ideas were obsolete and relegated to the realm of

 All forms of earlier